-5.4.3 Recording of Helminth Infections and Injection Site Reactions
+5.4.3 Recording of Helminth Infections, Serious Infections with Special Attention to Respiratory Infections, and Injection Site Reactions

-Helminth infections and injection site reactions (non-TESAEs) are AESIs that do not require immediate reporting.
+Helminth infections, serious infections with special attention to respiratory infections, and injection site reactions (non-TESAEs) are AESIs that do not require immediate reporting.
 These AEs will require additional data collection on the eCRF, but do not require rapid reporting to MedImmune.